*** Mon, Fri Arrival, Leave any day - Min Stay 2 nights ***

 Grounds and Nearby

-Private garden with balcony, outdoor seating and lazy spa hot tub.
+Private garden with balcony, outdoor seating and Marquis hot tub.
+Pond fed by a stream in front of the cabin.

 Parking for two cars approximately 1-minute walk from the property.